Adjustment of Status to Lawful Permanent Resident Status (LPR)

 - Reentry Permit A reentry permit lets a permanent resident to enter the US from being abroad while permit is valid (not expired) without the requirement to recieve a returning resident visa from a U.S. Embassy or consulate.

-- Carrier documentation permits a transportation carrier or an airline to board permanent residents who have been abroad temporarily and whose Green Card or re-entry permit has been lost, stolen or destroyed.
+- Carrier documentation permits a transportation carrier or an airline to board permanent residents who have been abroad temporarily and whose Green Card or has been lost, stolen or destroyed.

 - Advance parole permits an individual to travel back to the US without filing for a visa.
-Airlines might choose to accept an advance parole instead of a visa as your authorization to enter the United States.
+Airlines might choose to accept an it instead of a visa as your to enter the United States.
 Please note, an advance parole document does not replace your passport.

-- Refugee Travel Document A refugee travel document is is given to an individual classified as a refugee or asylee, or to a permanent resident who obtained his or her legal permanent residency status as a refugee or asylee in the United States.
-People who hold refugee status and are not green card holders have show a refugee travel document to enter US after temporary travel abroad.
+- Refugee Travel Document is given to an individual classified as a refugee or asylee, or to a permanent resident who obtained his or her legal permanent residence status in the United States.
+People who hold refugee status and are not green card holders have show a refugee to enter US after temporary travel abroad.

 Once your immigrant petition is approved and an immigrant visa number is available to you, there are two aproaches to apply for lawful permanent resident status (a Green Card). while an individual is outside of the United States, he or she can file at a U.S. Department of State consulate abroad for an immigrant visa in order to enter the United States as permanent resident.
 This pathway is referred to as consular processing.